apache/cordova-plugin-statusbar/README.md

 StatusBar.overlaysWebView
 =================

-On iOS 7, make the statusbar overlay or not overlay the WebView.
+Make the statusbar overlay or not overlay the WebView.

     StatusBar.overlaysWebView(true);

 Description
 -----------

-On iOS 7, set to false to make the statusbar appear like iOS 6.
-Set the style and background color to suit using the other functions.
+Set to true to make the statusbar overlay on top of your app.
+Ensure that you adjust your styling accordingly so that your app's title bar or content is not covered.
+Set to false to make the statusbar solid and not overlay your app.
+You can then set the style and background color to suit using the other functions.

 Supported Platforms
 -------------------

-- iOS
+- iOS 7+
+- Android 5+

 Quick Example
 -------------